jenniredfield/nc_blog/README.md

 - It must have an Author view that lists all the posts written by a specific author.
 Author pages must be accessible on a prametric route like `/authors/:name`
 - It must have a custom 404 route for resources that are not found.
 - It must be consistently styled with a CSS framework of your choice
-- It must fetch data from [this API](https://github.com/northcoders/react-router-blog-api/blob/master/README.md) (follow link for documentation)
+- It must fetch data from the sprints API: [https://northcoders-sprints-api.now.sh/api/blog](https://northcoders-sprints-api.now.sh/api/blog)

+### Endpoints

+`GET /posts`
+Responds with an array of 10 posts.
+Accetps a query string `page` for pagination.
+Defaults to 0.

+`GET /posts/:id`
+Responds with a single post, including the body and more data on the author

+`GET /authors/:author_name`
+Responds with an array of 10 posts by the specified author.
+The author_name parameter needs to be URI encoded.
+Accetps a query string `page` for pagination.
+Defaults to 0.

 ## Advanced Requirements